david-fong/okiidoku/design/db.md

 ## Bit Manipulation

 The [x86 BMI2 instruction set's PDEP instruction](https://en.wikipedia.org/wiki/X86_Bit_manipulation_instruction_set#Parallel_bit_deposit_and_extract) can be helpful in speeding up deserialization ([to get the nth set/unset bit](https://stackoverflow.com/questions/7669057/find-nth-set-bit-in-an-int)).
-[GCC provides a builtin for using it](https://gcc.gnu.org/onlinedocs/gcc/x86-Built-in-Functions.html#x86-Built-in-Functions)
+[GCC provides a builtin for using it](https://gcc.gnu.org/onlinedocs/gcc/x86-Built-in-Functions.html#x86-Built-in-Functions).
+[Here's another SO post](https://stackoverflow.com/a/59591250/11107541) about using BMI2 with various compilers and targets.